Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Okay, we can return to that topic.
 You have 100 million dollars in funds, and now you are considering how to handle it.

-Previously, when we were chatting, I discussed that I don't know if my suggestion is the best, but my idea is: first, you need to take a snapshot, calculate the profit and loss (PnL), then determine who lost money and distribute compensation according to the losses.
+Earlier, when we were chatting, we discussed that I don't know if my suggestion is the best, but my idea is: first, you need to take a snapshot, calculate the profit and loss (PnL), then determine who lost money and distribute compensation according to the loss ratio.
 You can set a cap on compensation, limiting a person to apply for a maximum of 50,000 dollars in compensation.
 Assuming someone loses more than this amount, they are likely to be a more professional trader, while ordinary retail investors may lose less.
-This way, when compensating, you can prioritize those less professional investors (like an ordinary Argentine who saw the president's post).
+This way, in compensation, you can prioritize those less professional investors (like an ordinary Argentine who saw the president's post).

-You can use this method to help many people recover as much as possible, but the problem is that this plan requires a lot of time and may also need a dedicated data analysis team.
+You can use this method to help many people recoup their losses, but the problem is that this plan will take a lot of time and may require a dedicated data analysis team.
 I have told you before that this will be very time-consuming and labor-intensive, but given the current situation, this may be the most reasonable plan.

 Hayden Davis:

-I currently have about four different proposals I can share with you.
+I have received about four different proposals so far; I can share them with you.

-First of all, I am not talking to you to seek sympathy; I genuinely don't know what to do, and I need a trustworthy person to help.
-I don't want to be wronged because I never intended for things to end up like this.
+First, I am not talking to you to seek sympathy; I genuinely don’t know what to do, and I need a trustworthy person to help.
+I don’t want to be wronged because I never intended for things to turn out this way.

-And you have to understand, this involves the Argentine government!
-It's Milei!
+And you have to understand that this involves the Argentine government!
+It’s Milei!
 This is not an ordinary project… I am not part of this team!
 I am not!
 I am not!
 I am not! ------ I can say this 100 times.

-I never wanted to be in this situation.
+I really don’t want to be in this situation.
 I made the video just to ask for help, but so far, no one in the crypto circle has stepped up to help except Yat Su; this is ridiculous; these people are all crap!

-Now there are four proposals; listen to this:
+Now there are four proposals; listen to them:

-• No refunds, directly donate the money to charities in Argentina, and tell everyone to get lost.
-But in my view, this plan is terrible.
+No refunds, just donate the money to charities in Argentina and tell everyone to screw off.
+But in my view, this proposal is terrible.

-• Refund, but refunds need to be based on various different calculation standards, and no matter how it is done, there will still be people dissatisfied, and there will still be people coming to trouble me.
-Many people advise me not to do this because meme coins are inherently speculative, and no one should put all their savings into it.
-But even so, I personally feel that to some extent, refunds should still be made, even if it's just a partial refund calculated at a certain price.
-But this plan is still hard to implement.
+Refund, but refunds need to be based on various different calculation standards, and no matter how it’s done, there will still be people dissatisfied, and some will come to trouble me.
+Many people advise me not to do this because meme coins are purely speculative things, and no one should put all their savings into them.
+But even so, I personally feel that to some extent, refunds should still be made, even if it’s just a partial refund calculated at a certain price.
+But this plan is still difficult to implement.

-• Put all the money back into the market and buy it back directly.
-We still have about 100 million dollars, plus about 11 million dollars in tokens and 13 million dollars in fees, so in total, we have about 110 million dollars in cash.
-If we put all this money into the market, the market cap could return to 2.5 to 3 billion dollars, which is LIBRA's historical peak.
+Inject all the money back into the market and buy back directly.
+We have about 100 million dollars left, plus about 11 million dollars in tokens and 13 million dollars in fees, so in total, we have about 110 million dollars in cash.
+If we put all this money into the market, the market cap could return to 2.5 billion to 3 billion dollars, which is LIBRA's historical peak.

 This way, at least the project still has some hope, and I can completely withdraw.
-You can say whatever you want; the money has returned to the market, and when the time comes, it doesn't matter if everyone criticizes me.
-But I want to make it clear— I will not touch this token again!
-I just want to quickly get rid of this mess; it has turned into a huge nightmare.
+You can say whatever you want; the money has returned to the market, and when the time comes, it doesn’t matter if everyone criticizes me.
+But I want to make it clear—I will not touch this token again!
+I just want to quickly get rid of this mess; it has become a huge nightmare.

 …The fourth proposal has not been mentioned yet, interrupted by the host.